 We saw evidence that the dentists justified, graded and reported on the X-rays they took.
 The practice carried out X-ray audits bi-annually following current guidance and legislation.
-We found improvements to the action plans could be reviewed to ensure any radiographs which were reported as not acceptable had clear learning outcomes in place to improve.
+The practice manager and area management team worked closely with all staff members to ensure the audit process evolved in each cycle to ensure ease of use and full disclosure of results.